-Although results indicate there were some differences between the quality control samples and their corresponding compliance samples, they did not impact conclusions made with the data.
-The results indicate that in 2022 there were no consistent problems with either sample collection or laboratory analysis techniques.
+Although results indicate there were some differences between the QC samples and their corresponding compliance samples, they did not impact conclusions made with the data.
+The results indicate that in 2023 there were no consistent problems with either sample collection or laboratory analysis techniques.

-Table 8-2 summarizes the results of field and trip blank analyses associated with the NPDES program.
-Field blanks determine whether the field sampling and sample processing environments have contaminated the sample.
-One field blank came back with a result above detectable level.
-However, this is acceptable per EPA Standard Methods 1631, Revision E, August 2002 because the field blank result was less than one-fifth of the sample result.
+Table 8-2 summarizes the results of field and trip blank analyses associated with the NPDES industrial wastewater program.
+A field blank determines whether the field sampling and sample processing environments have contaminated the sample.
 A trip blank documents contamination associated with shipping and field-handling procedures.
-All trip blank results were nondetect.
-The analytical results indicate neither sampling nor shipping techniques contributed to contaminants in the actual samples as discussed in Chapter 4, Nonradiological Environmental Monitoring Program.
+All 2023 field blank and trip blank results were nondetect, indicating neither sampling nor shipping techniques contributed to contaminants in the actual samples as discussed in Chapter 4, Nonradiological Environmental Monitoring Program.

 Program and Sample Type Number of Samples Analyzed Number of Samples with Results Below Detection Limits

-NPDES Trip Blank 35 35
+NPDES Trip Blank 30 30

-NPDES Field Blank 11 10
+NPDES Field Blank 10 10